 Hundreds of years ago, at the height of Florence’s Renaissance heyday, visitors to this cultural capital wouldn’t have stayed in the kinds of luxury hotels that now line its picturesque streets.
 Rather, the well-heeled would have come at the behest of friends, lodging in private homes whose unassuming facades in the best neighborhoods belied their sumptuous interiors and private gardens, outfitted with art and artifacts collected from around the world.

-A guesthouse to its core, Casa Howard continues this Florentine tradition; there is neither lobby nor restaurant, and the husband-and-wife owners live in their own apartment here while in town (note, it can be rented when they’re away).
-Jennifer Howard Forneris, one of the design-conscious proprietors, is the daughter of renowned textile designer Luciano Forneris.
-She’s given each room its own look, with finds from her world travels.
-A TV room and library is the sole common area, and a private hammam steam room and a telephone-only concierge service are the only nods toward traditional hotel services.
+A guesthouse to its core, Casa Howard continues this Florentine tradition; there is neither lobby nor restaurant, and the owner Massimiliano Leonardi di Casalino lives in his own apartment here while in town (note, it can be rented when he's away).
+Jennifer Howard Forneris, one of the design-conscious proprietors who has since passed away, was the daughter of renowned textile designer Luciano Forneris.
+She gave each room its own look, with finds from her and Leonardi di Casalino’s world travels.
+A media room is the sole common area, and a hammam steam room and an on-site concierge service are the only nods toward traditional hotel services.
 Insider recommendations are personalized according to guests’ preferences, and the honor bar feels more like a friend’s (well-stocked) fridge.